Caves Beach

 The employment landscape in Caves Beach shows performance that lags behind national averages across key labour market indicators

-Conversely, agriculture, forestry & fishing shows lower representation at 0.4% versus the regional average of 5.3%.
-Employment opportunities locally may be limited, as indicated by the count of Census working population vs resident population.
-During the year to September 2025, employment levels increased by 2.3%, and labour force increased by 3.1%, causing the unemployment rate to rise by 0.8 percentage points.
-This compares to Rest of NSW where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Caves Beach's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Employment opportunities locally may be limited as indicated by Census data on working population vs resident population.
+Between September 2024 and September 2025, employment levels increased by 2.3%, labour force increased by 3.2%, causing the unemployment rate to rise by 0.8 percentage points.
+In comparison, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Caves Beach's employment mix indicates local employment should increase by 6.7% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment